fencosoft/fencosoft.github.io/index.md

 # DataGen API Reference & Tutorial

 Welcome to the DataGen API documentation page.
-Please read through carefully before posting requests to the API.
+Please review this document thoroughly before posting requests to the API.

 ### Url Parameters
 The only required parameter is quantity.